Blood in Urine in Women: Specialized Treatment in New York City

 It is important to distinguish whether the blood if from genital or urinary tract as the causes, evaluation and treatments are different.

 The finding of microscopic red blood cells in urine is fairly common in women.
-Usually it is found incidentally during a routine urine analysis.
-If diagnosis is made using dipstick urinalysis, the test needs to be confirmed with microscopic examination to make sure that there are red blood cells present.
-Sometimes dipstick test can produce unreliable results.
+Usually, it is found incidentally during a routine urine analysis.
+If a diagnosis is made using a dipstick urinalysis, the test needs to be confirmed with microscopic examination to make sure that there are red blood cells present.
+Sometimes a dipstick test can produce unreliable results.

 Visible or Gross Hematuria is Less Common.

-Blood in urine can occur in women with bladder infection.
-Blood in urine can also be a symptom of other medical and urological problems such as bladder cancer, kidney or bladder stones and kidney cancer in women.
+Blood in the urine can occur in women with a bladder infection.
+Blood in the urine can also be a symptom of other medical and urological problems such as bladder cancer, kidney or bladder stones and kidney cancer in women.

-The causes of hematuria vary depending on the age of a woman and underlying risk factors.
+The causes of hematuria vary depending on the age of a woman and the underlying risk factors.